Chargebacks

 Reason code 13.1: Merchandise or services not received

-The cardholder or authorized person didn't receive the product/service because you were unwilling or unable to provide it.
+The cardholder or authorized person did not receive the product/service because you were unwilling or unable to provide it.

 To dispute this type of chargeback, you need to provide the following: